 An El Paso County family is using social media to raise awareness on a rare genetic disorder

-EL PASO COUNTY, Colo.
-(KRDO)- A family in Southern Colorado is using social media to raise awareness on a rare genetic disorder, and hope to encourage others to foster or adopt special needs children.
+EL PASO COUNTY, Colorado (KRDO) — A family in Southern Colorado is using social media to raise awareness on a rare genetic disorder, and hope to encourage others to foster or adopt special needs children.

 Becca Moulin and her husband first fostered Elijah when he was 12 years old.
 Once Elijah was under their care, they say they did several tests to learn more about his diagnosis.
 It was always presumed Elijah had cerebral palsy, but new information pointed to something much more rare.